This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Categories of Ligation Reaction”.

 b) the polishing of staggered ends

-c) both the action of restriction endonuclease which give straight ends and polishing of staggered ends
+c) both the action of restriction endonuclease which gives straight ends and polishing of staggered ends

 d) by the action of restriction endonuclease which gives staggered ends